RubinoD1/JS-Random-Quiz/README.md

 Current to-do

-3. Replay button
-- add Dom element
-- reset score
-- hide score screen, unhide quizBox
-- run shuffle function again (Add shuffled or same quiz options?)

-4. Make event listener for the remaining anser buttons
+4. Make event listener for the remaining answer buttons
 - make either a common button class and a event listener that takes in that input
 - or, make an eveent listener for all 4 buttons seperatly.